gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 Now that you have configured the Release Pipeline, you are ready to trigger a complete release.

-With an Azure Service Endpoint to deploy to, and a package to deploy (from your CI build), we need to modify the Release Definition.
+With an Azure Service Endpoint to deploy to, and a package to deploy (from your CI build), we need to modify the Release Pipeline.
-The Release Definition defines how your application moves through the various Stages, including Tasks to update infrastructure, deploy your application, run scripts and run tests.
+The Release Pipeline defines how your application moves through the various Stages, including Tasks to update infrastructure, deploy your application, run scripts and run tests.
 You can also configure incoming or outgoing approvals for each Stage.

 ### Step #1

-Click on "+ Release" to create a new Release.
+Click on "Create Release" to create a new Release.

 ### Step #2